doyensec/inql/README.md

 + Extension File > Set the location of `inql_burp.py` > Next
 + The output should now show the following message: `InQL Scanner Started!`

-*In the future we might consider integrating the extension within Burp's BApp Store.*

 ### Burp Extension Usage

 Getting started with the `inql` Burp extension is easy:

 1. Load a GraphQL endpoint or a JSON schema file location inside the top input field
 2. Press the "Load" button
-3. After few seconds, the left panel will refresh loading the directory structure for the selected endpoint as in the following example:
+3. After a few seconds, the left panel will refresh, loading the directory structure for the selected endpoint as in the following example:
 + url
 + - query
 +  - - timestamp 1